Tunnel-Labs/typegeese/readme.md

 class Post extends Object {}
 ```

-In practice, this behavior is basically equivalent to omitting the `extends` parameter, avoiding conflicts with the intended usage of inheritance for discriminator types in typegoose.
+> In practice, the `extends Object` is equivalent to omitting the `extends` clause.

-Instead of using an inheritance chain, the `Schema` function maintains an internal mapping of the migration order based on the properties passed to it.
+By avoiding the use of inheritance for migrations, we avoid conflicts with typegoose's intended uses of inheritance (e.g. discriminator types).

+Instead of creating the full schemas at declaration time, we dynamically construct them when the functions `getModelForHyperschema` or `loadHyperschemas` are called.